Iago Falque

-Iago Falque Silva (/gl/, /es/; born 4 January 1990) is a Spanish professional footballer who plays as a forward.
+Iago Falque Silva (/gl/, /es/; born 4 January 1990) is a Spanish former professional footballer who played as a forward.

 Club career

 Early career

-Born in Vigo, Galicia, Falque began his career with Real Madrid before moving to Barcelona in 2001.
+Born in Vigo, Galicia, his mother is politician Carmela Silva, Falque began his career with Real Madrid before moving to Barcelona in 2001.
 After several years in the club's youth ranks, he was never promoted either to the first team of Frank Rijkaard nor B side of Luis Enrique.
 On 30 August 2008, Falque signed a four-year contract with Juventus, and was officially presented on 2 September 2008.
 He transferred to the Serie A club on a free deal which included compensation to Barcelona up to €2.5 million if certain matches and goals were reached by the player in his stay with the club.

 On 25 August 2009, Falque was transferred on loan to Bari, then newly promoted to Serie A.

 On 29 July 2010, Falque joined Villarreal B on loan with the option to make the deal permanent.